 Migrating first generation meters

-DCC are working closely with customers to migrate 14 million first generation onto our network.
+DCC are working closely with customers to migrate more than 16 million first generation meters onto our network.
 When complete, many more consumers will enjoy the full benefit of their smart meter.

 SMETS1 meters explained